Getting started10 min read

 World Trees

 Dead trees with spears embedded in them.
 Pull the spear to clear fog of war in the surrounding area.
-Prioritise these early to reveal the map and unlock fast travel points.
+Prioritise these early to reveal the map and unlock Wevetseed fast-travel to that tree.

 Arcanics